 4. Google Analytics Dashboard for WP

-Find out how many people are visiting your site, where they’re from, and how long they stay
+Use this plugin to find out how many people are visiting your site, where they’re from, and how long they're staying on each page

 This powerful, free WordPress plugin enables you to track your site’s visitors using Google Analytics’ tracking code, and view key statistics within your WordPress installation.
 You can use Google Analytics Dashboard for WP to generate a set of performance reports about the site’s performance as a whole, as well as that of individual pages and posts, and the information you get back is fully customizable.

 This WordPress plugin is fully compatible with multisite network installs, integrates with Google AdWords so you can keep track of how well your ads are converting, and supports AdSense, so you can work out which posts or pages are generating the most income.
 Note that you need to open a (free) Google Analytics account before you can use this plugin.

 A free WordPress plugin that's the world’s most popular for ecommerce sites

 The WooCommerce WordPress plugin currently powers more than 30% of online stores.
 First launched in 2011, it was acquired by Automattic (the company behind WordPress.com) in 2015, so its future development is clearly in safe hands.

 The standard, free version of WooCommerce can calculate the costs of shipping and taxes and offers the ability to accept major credit cards, PayPal, bank transfers and cash on delivery.
 There are also some very capable stock management tools to help you keep track of your inventory.

 The premium version of WooCommerce comes with more advanced tools, such as a one-page checkout, and an add-on for cart abandonment emails.
 There are also hundreds of add-ons and themes to extend WooCommerce’s functionality further.

 6. TypeKit Fonts for WordPress